crazzfeng/sendcloud-docs/docs/Qucik Start/dashbord.md

     - email service provider
   robots: index
 ---
-# Daily Quota & Reputation Management

-Effective email delivery through Aurora SendCloud depends on two critical factors: your daily sending quota and account reputation.
-This guide explains how these systems work together to ensure optimal email deliverability.

 ## Understanding Daily Quota

 Your daily quota represents the maximum number of emails you can send through Aurora SendCloud within a 24-hour period.
 This isn't a fixed number—it dynamically adjusts based on your account reputation and sending patterns.